DataShades/ckanext-drupal-idp/README.md

 4. Configure Drupal's DB:

 		ckanext.drupal_idp.db_url = <URL>

 4. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu:

 		sudo service apache2 reload

 ## Config settings

+	# ckanext-drupal-idp
 	# Defines database used by the Drupal application
 	# (mandatory).
 	ckanext.drupal_idp.db_url = mysql://drupal_user:drupal_pass@127.0.0.1:3306/db_name

 	# Whether to make an attempt to synchronize user's details everytime
 	# session is used.
 This may result in unauthenticated session if new name or email
 	# already present in CKAN database
 	# (optional, default: false).
 	ckanext.drupal_idp.synchronization.enabled = true

 	# Configure hostname of the drupal instance statically.
 Usefull for local testing with
 	# manually added cookie from any accessible drupal instance
 	# (optional)
 	ckanext.drupal_idp.host = my.site.com

 	# Whether to set sysadmin flag on the user who has Drupal's admin role
 	# (optional, default: false)
 	ckanext.drupal_idp.admin_role.inherit = true

 	# Name of the role that grants sysadmin status
 	# (optional, default: administrator)
 	ckanext.drupal_idp.admin_role.name = administrator

 	# When user created, set his ID to the same value as DrupalID
 	# (optional, default: false)
 	ckanext.drupal_idp.same_id = true

 ## API actions